AustinL-jpg/Vehicle_Inventory_Management/README.md

   5. With the dashboard up the dropdown menus will be active and the graphs will be dynamicly changing with the selected vehicle.

 Features for Future Updates.

-  Addition of prices to show the estimated sales prices for each vehicle.
+  - Addition of prices to show the estimated sales prices for each vehicle.
+  - API for images of each vehicle so when the user selects a make model and year it shows a picture along with the information about the car.